kraken-php/docs/about-documentation.md

 *Italic* and **bold** type faces are used to provide emphasis. `Monospace` text is used for class names, function names, variable names and paths.
 It is also used for console commands and terminal return values.

-> {note} Note boxes will contain supplementary information set apart from the text.
+Note boxes will contain supplementary information set apart from the text.

+> {note} This is note box.

-> {tip} Tip boxes will offer helpful advices on code usage and best practices.
+Tip boxes will offer helpful advices on code usage and best practices.

+> {tip} This is tip box.

-> {warning} warning boxes will help you avoid any problems or unexpected behaviours.
+Warning boxes will help you avoid any problems or unexpected behaviours.

+> {warning} This is warning box.

 Prototypes for class methods are described using the following syntax: